knelasevero/home-server-infra/md/homeprivatenetwork.md

 Type "20" in the VLAN ID (1-4094) field, and type "personal" in the VLAN Name field.
 Select Port 1 as tagged, and Ports 5-8 as Untagged.
 Hit apply.

 Port 1 needs to be a member of both VLANs, and it will be receiving tagged packages from the router (from the router to the switch).
-To make your switch know what to do with traffic coming into ports 2-8 (from servers to the switch), we need to configur PVID onthe next screen.
+To make your switch know what to do with traffic coming into ports 2-8 (from servers to the switch), we need to configure PVID on the next screen.

 ![](https://github.com/knelasevero/home-server-infra/blob/main/md/images/image_2022-02-22_02-23-31.png?raw=true)